-- 1. Apply the concepts of partial differential equations and the methods of solving the equations - 2.
+- 1. Understand the concepts of partial differential equations and the methods of solving the equations - 2.
 Apply numerical techniques to solve the algebraic, transcendental equations - 3.
 Perform differentiation through numerical interpolation - 4.
-Solve the ordinary differential equations through numerical techniques - 5.
+Identify the solutions of ordinary differential equations through numerical techniques - 5.
 Compute the solutions of partial differential equations through numerical techniques